• Skip to main content

 How to Change iPhone Backup Location on Mac

-Similar to iTunes, the Finder also stores the iPhone Backup to a hidden location in your user profile, without offering any way to change its location.
+When you Backup iPhone to Mac, the Finder App stores the Backup File to a hidden location in your user profile, without offering any way to change the backup location.

 Once the Symlink is created, it tricks the Finder into making a backup of your iPhone to the New Location (Desktop, External Storage or other location).

 The process to change the location of iPhone Backup Folder on Mac is a bit lengthy.
-Hence, we have divided this process into 3 steps.
+Hence, we have divided this process into the following 3 steps.

-The first step is to copy the current iPhone Backup Folder to New Location.
+The first step is to copy the current iPhone Backup Folder to a New Location.

 1. Click on the Finder Icon > select the Go tab in top-menu bar and click on Go to Folder.